aetperf/aetperf.github.io/_posts/WP_2023-08-16-Using-a-local-sentence-embedding-model-for-similarity-calculation.md

     -4.4703484e-08

+Keep in mind that this cosine similarity is related to an angle.
+Collinear vectors are seen as similar although they might have different magnitudes. $S(u, v)=1$ implies $u=v$ only when dealing with unit vectors.
+Also, a common associated distance is the *cosine distance*: $d(u, v)=1 - S(u, v)$, although it is not a metric since it does not satisfy the triangle inequality $d(u, v) \leq d(u, w) + d(w, v)$ for any $w$.

-Now, let's compute the similarity between the embeddings of the two sentences related to country capitals:
+And here is the cosine similarity between the embeddings of the two sentences computed above:

 ```python
 cosine_similarity(emb_1, emb_2)